thaumazein/hcp-education-assignment/terraform-getting-started.md

 ## Write configuration

-Most people find it easiest to create a new directory on their local machine and then create Terraform configuration code inside it.
+Create a new directory on your local machine.

 ```shell
 $ mkdir terraform-demo